forsyde/forsyde-io/docs/usage/index.markdown

       System.out.println(model.toString());
     }

-This likely won't compile becuase loading models can throw exceptions, so you can add a `throws` exception to the main signature.
+This likely won't compile because loading models can throw exceptions, so you can add a `throws` exception to the main signature.
 If this worked fine, you should get a big one line that is simply the string representation of the system graph in question.

     SystemGraph(...includes p1 and p2...)